Chelsea news: Why Frank Lampard should fear Sheffield United's overlapping centre-backs | Goal.com

 "I think he is that good.
 He came up with massive moments for us.
 He has not had much to do for us yet this season but I am sure he will.

 "When that moment comes, I am sure he will come up with the goods.
-I firmly believe he will be Man United’s No.1."
+I firmly believe he will be Man Utd’s No.1."

 The Blades face Chelsea at Stamford Bridge on Saturday in what will be their first meeting with one of the Premier League's 'Big Six' since their promotion.